rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.52 Information not considered part of any transcribed element

 <a name="0.4.52.1">0.4.52.1</a> Omit, without using the mark of omission, grammatically separable information not considered part of any transcribed element.
-Such information may include quotations, epigrams, mottoes, advertisements, etc.
+Such information may include quotations, epigrams, mottoes, advertisements, ornaments, etc.

 If considered important, give the omitted information in a note.